 Every other reserve which is not covered in the paragraphs 8.1.2.2 to 8.1.2.7 is to be reflected as 'Other Reserves'.
 However, since the nature, purpose and the amount are to be shown, each reserve is to be shown separately.
-This would include reserves to be created under other statutes like Tonnage Tax Reserve to be created under the Income Tax Act, 1961.
+This would include reserves to be created under other statutes like Tonnage Tax Reserve to be created under the Income Tax Act, 1961, Special Reserve to be created under Section 45(IC) of the Reserve Bank of India Act, 1934, 'Special Economic Zone Reinvestment Reserve Account' created under section 10AA of Income Tax Act 1961 etc.